Takua-Gandasa/Mavens-Toy/README.md

 - Why do we have the Store City, Store Location and Date Slicer?
 - What are the Sales and Earnings for each Product Category?
 - What are the Product Category By Units?
-- What are the Top 10 Products By Revenue?
+- What are the Top 10 Products By Revenue and Profit?
 - How many store locations does the company operate?
 - In how many cities does the store operate?
 - How many different store names does the company have?